United States occupation of Haiti: American financial interests

-U.S. officials were not knowledgeable about Haiti, and often relied on information from American businessmen.
+US officials were not knowledgeable about Haiti and often relied on information from American businessmen.
 Secretary of State William Jennings Bryan fired established Latin American experts upon his confirmation, replacing them with political allies.
 He initially proposed forgiving the debt of Caribbean nations, but Wilson viewed this idea as too radical.
 Having little firsthand knowledge of Haiti, Bryan relied on the vice president of National City Bank, Roger Leslie Farnham, for information about the country.
-Farnham had an extensive background working as a financial advisor, lobbyist, journalist and purchasing agent between the U.S. and the Caribbean, with American historian Brenda Gayle Plummer writing, "Farnham ... is often portrayed by historians as the deus ex machina single-handedly plotting the American intervention of 1915."
+Farnham had an extensive background working as a financial advisor, lobbyist, journalist and purchasing agent between the US and the Caribbean, with American historian Brenda Gayle Plummer writing, "Farnham ... is often portrayed by historians as the deus ex machina single-handedly plotting the American intervention of 1915."
 Throughout the 1910s, Farnham demanded successive Haitian governments grant him control of the nation's customs, its only source of revenue, threatening U.S. intervention when Haiti refused on the grounds of national sovereignty.
 John H. Allen, the manager of the BNRH, met with Bryan for consultation in 1912, with Allen later sharing an account of Bryan being surprised about Haitian culture and stating, "Dear me, think of it!
 Niggers speaking French!"

 In 1914, with France losing ties to Haiti as it was focused its efforts on World War I, Farnham suggested to the United States Congress that the BNRH's "active management has been from New York."
-Allen later stated that if the U.S. permanently occupied Haiti, he supported the National City Bank in acquiring all shares of BNRH, believing that it would "pay 20% or better."
-Farnham persuaded Bryan to have the U.S. invade Haiti during a telephone call on January 22, 1914, arguing that conditions in the country were not improving and that U.S. troops would be welcomed by the civilian population.
+Allen later stated that if the US permanently occupied Haiti, he supported the National City Bank in acquiring all shares of BNRH, believing that it would "pay 20% or better."
+Farnham persuaded Bryan to have the US invade Haiti during a telephone call on January 22, 1914, arguing that conditions in the country were not improving and that US troops would be welcomed by the civilian population.
 Farnham also exaggerated the role of European influence, even convincing Bryan that France and Germany – two nations then at war with each other – were plotting in cooperation to obtain the port at Môle Saint-Nicholas.
-The banker concluded that Haiti would not improve "until such time as some stronger outside power steps in."
-U.S. diplomats would ultimately draft plans to take over Haiti's finances, dubbed the "Farnham Plan."
+Farnham concluded that Haiti would not improve "until such time as some stronger outside power steps in."
+US diplomats ultimately drafted plans to take over Haiti's finances, dubbed the "Farnham Plan."